-The Prevention of infectious diseases in cat shelters guidelines that this article is updating were published in J Feline Med Surg 2013; 15: 546-554; the update has been compiled by Karin Möstl.
+The Prevention of infectious diseases in cat shelters guidelines were published in J Feline Med Surg 2013, 15: 546-554 and updated in J Feline Med Surg 2015, 17: 578; this update has been authored by Karin Möstl et al.

-In shelter situations, infectious diseases are difficult to prevent and they spread quickly.1 In addition, shelters are unstable biological environments; not only disease outbreaks are frequent, but also new pathogens may emerge or virulence variants of endemic pathogens may occur, as a result of rapid transmission cycles and consequent agent evolution.
-The virulent systemic feline calicivirus infection is a point in case.2
+In shelter situations, infectious diseases are difficult to prevent and control, thus, they spread quickly (Möstl et al., 2013).
+In addition, shelters are unstable biological environments; not only are disease outbreaks frequent, but new pathogens or virulent variants of endemic pathogens can emerge, as a result of rapid transmission cycles and the consequent evolution and selection of infectious agents, such as viruses and bacteria.
+The virulent systemic feline calicivirus infection is a case in point (Pesavento and Murphy, 2014).

-The ABCD guidelines describe the most important factors to minimise the spread of infectious agents.1 These include housing in individual sections (quarantine pens for incoming cats, isolation facilities for sick or potentially infectious cats, accommodations for healthy, FIV- and FeLV-negative cats, for pregnant and lactating queens and their kittens), testing for infectious agents, hygiene measures and stress reduction.
+The ABCD guidelines describe the most important factors to minimise and/or prevent the spread of infectious agents (Möstl et al., 2013).
+These include housing in individual sections (quarantine pens for incoming cats, isolation facilities for sick or potentially infectious cats, separate accommodation for healthy, FIV- and FeLV-negative cats, for pregnant and lactating queens and their kittens), testing for infectious agents, hygiene measures and stress reduction.

-This guideline concerns only rescue shelters, although hygiene aspects will also apply to other situations.
+This guideline considers only rescue shelters, although the hygiene aspects will also apply to other situations.
 ABCD recognises that there is a wide variation in the design and management of shelters, which largely reflects local financial constraints.
-The guidelines have been written with this diverse audience in mind; they point to the ideal situation, and suggest compromise where this ideal cannot be attained.
-Furthermore they focus on recommendations with regard to infectious diseases.
+The guidelines have been written with this diverse audience in mind; they point to the ideal situation and suggest compromises that can be made where the ideal cannot be attained.
+Furthermore, they focus on recommendations with regard to prevention and control of infectious diseases.

 Boarding catteries: where cats are put temporarily while their guardians are on vacation or business

-Multicat pet households: where intentionally more than one pet cat is kept
+Multicat pet households: where more than one pet cat is kept